-Editorial board of the Australian Dictionary of Biography
+South Australian Chair of the Working Party for the Australian Dictionary of Biography

 Catherine co-led an Office of Teaching and Learning (OLT) - funded project called 'The Power of Things' with the director of the Flinders University Art Museum, Fiona Salmon in 2016.
 As a result, she now teaches Maps and Dreams: Indigenous-Settler Relations in Australian History in the Museum where she utilises the extensive Indigenous art collection.

-Catherine is the the academic co-chair (with Anthony Langlois) of the annual Peace and Global Citizenship program for Masters and Undergraduate level student in Hiroshima.
+In 2015-17 Catherine was the the academic co-chair (with Anthony Langlois) of the annual Peace and Global Citizenship program for Masters and Undergraduate level student in Hiroshima.
 This is the initiative of the International Network of Universities.

-Catherine is a co-editor (with Melanie Oppenheimer and Matthew Fitzpatrick) of History Australia.
+Catherine was a co-editor (with Melanie Oppenheimer and Matthew Fitzpatrick) of History Australia, 2016-18

-Catherine appeared in a 2014 episode of the SBS series Who Do You Think You Are?
+Catherine appeared in episodes of the SBS series Who Do You Think You Are? in 2014 and 2021

-She is on the editorial boards of Studies in Australasian Cinema and Lilith, a Feminist History Journal.
+She is on the editorial boards of Women's History Review, History Australia, Australian Historical Studies, Studies in Australasian Cinema and Lilith, a Feminist History Journal.

 If you consent to the use of our cookies then please click the button below: